Return to The Definitive RCT Reference Guide homepage

 It appears that vandalism does not occur in tunnels, so these areas may not have to be patrolled as much (remember that chance of vandalism is directly related to the concentration of litter/vomit on the ground).

-If a guest becomes tired in the rear of the park, he may fail to find his way out due to his sleepiness, and this may lead to him getting mad about his predicament and cause him to resort to vandalism (which will drag your Park Rating down) {s}.
+If a guest becomes tired in the rear of the park, he may fail to find his way out due to his sleepiness (guests will select any footpath without a no-entry sign heading in the direction of the park exit, even if a path leading in that direction is actually a dead end or ultimately leads away from the park exit), and this may lead to him getting mad about his predicament and cause him to resort to vandalism (which will drag your Park Rating down) {s}.
+Boring paths and paths which have the potential of confusing guests attempting to leave the park, especially if they are situated far from the park exit, are good candidates for security guard patrol areas.

 Marketing Campaigns (2-6 weeks)